Multinational capability cooperation

 Four Allies – Croatia, Hungary, Slovakia and Slovenia – and NATO partner Austria have agreed to put together, under Hungarian leadership, a regional deployable headquarters to manage Special Operations.
 Regional NATO Special Operations Forces across the Alliance will provide clear benefits in terms of speed and resilience to respond to arising crises.
 R-SOCC reached its Initial Operational Capability in May 2021, and Full Operational Capability is expected to be reached by the end of 2024.

-Command and Control Capability for Surface Based Air and Missile Defence for the Battalion and Brigade Level (GBAD C2 Layer)
+Command and Control Capability for Surface Based Air and Missile Defence for the Battalion and Brigade Level (SBAMD C2 Layer)

-The GBAD C2 Layer project aims to facilitate the potential acquisition and fielding of an air defence management solution to enable a layered ground based air defence approach.
-The commonly acquired GBAD C2 Layer capability will reduce the number of systems currently in use by NATO Allies and therefore increase interoperability and resilience.
-This HVP involves six NATO Allies: Denmark, Italy, Portugal, Spain, the United Kingdom and the United States.
+The SBAMD C2 Layer project aims to facilitate the potential acquisition and fielding of an air defence management solution to enable a layered surface-based air and missile defence approach.
+The commonly acquired SBAMD C2 Layer capability will reduce the number of systems currently in use by NATO Allies and therefore increase interoperability and resilience.
+This HVP involves eight NATO Allies: Denmark, France, Hungary, Italy, Portugal, Spain, the United Kingdom and the United States.

 All Allied forces – whether on land, in the air or at sea – need good training to confront a variety of security challenges and to perform their duties.
 Multinational training enables forces of different Allies to train together, improve coordination and cooperation, and increase their readiness.